 Each standard power setting is called a scheme.
 If you want to select one of the standard Windows schemes installed on your computer, choose a scheme from the Power schemes drop-down menu.
 The settings for each scheme appear in the fields below the scheme name.
-Each scheme has different settings for starting standby or hibernate mode and for turning off the monitor and hard drive.
+Each scheme has different settings for starting standby mode or hibernate mode, turning off the monitor, and turning off the hard drive.